Steigen Folk Museum

 On idyllic Engeløya , straight down the avenue from Steigen vicarage, you will find Steigen Folk Museum .

-Here you can experience how people in Steigen has lived and made a living since the late 1800s.
-The museum with its lush perennial beds, it is nestled in a sheltered position surrounded by trees and enjoys lovely sunshine in the summer.
+Here you can experience how people in Steigen has lived and made a living since the late 1800s. the Folk Museum with its lush perennial beds, it is nestled in a sheltered position surrounded by trees and enjoys lovely sunshine in the summer.
 Here you can enjoy coffee and cake, play old-fashioned games and take a tour of all the houses in the yard, not least you can pay the doctor a visit at the doctor's office.

 The exhibition